fsch0203/radios2s/readme.md

 ## Change log

+### Version 1.1.1
+- Removed chromecast

 #### Version 1.1.0
 - Improved scaling of volume slider
 - Small changes in layout
-- Added date field in favorits list
+- Added date field in favorites list
 - Option added to show and edit information of non-playing station
 - Skipped storage permission
-- History of listened stations visible in favorits list
+- History of listened stations visible in favorites list
-- Added option to sort favorits
+- Added option to sort favorites
 - Save position and size of window

 #### Version 1.0.0